greenelab/deep-review/sections/04_study.md

 [@tag:Rosenberg2015_synthetic_seqs].
 Interestingly, they built a simple linear model using hexamer motif frequencies that successfully generalized to exon skipping.
-In a limited analysis using SNPs from three genes, it predicted exon skipping with three times the accuracy of Xiong et al.’s deep learning-based framework.
+In a limited analysis using SNPs from three genes, it predicted exon skipping with three times the accuracy of an existing deep learning-based framework [@tag:Xiong2015_splicing_code].
 This case is instructive in that clever sources of data, not just more descriptive models, are still critical in yielding novel insights.

 We already understand how mis-splicing of a single gene can cause diseases such